House Bill No. 591

 (4) Property tax

-paid billed and rent-equivalent tax paid are reduced according to the following schedule:
+paid assessed and rent-equivalent tax paid are reduced according to the following schedule:

 Household income Amount of reduction